|King Oak Fairhaven Garden|

 ”We had planned to do some tree surgery last autumn, but a hornet's nest prevented the work.
 So it has been good to get back up the tree and carefully remove some of the reactive growth that has appeared following the reduction in the size of the crown four years ago.
 The tree is strong and healthy, but by thinning out the four year-old growth, it will allow more air and light into the crown and encourage new shoots and a successful growing season.
 We have also been thinning out branches that are rubbing against each other, so we can prevent fungal infections in the wounds.”

 Visitors can still get close to the King Oak and its neighbour, another ancient pollard know as the Queen Oak, and marvel at the trees' longevity.

 Fairhaven Woodland and Water Garden is at South Walsham NR13 6DZ, signposted off A47, half way between Norwich and Great Yarmouth at B1140 junction, t.
 01603 270449.

 The garden is open daily all 10am to 5pm .
 Garden entry is adults £6.85, concessions £6.60 and children £3.95 ( Fairhaven members and under 5 free).
 Free entry to tearoom, gift shop and plant sales.

-There is wheelchair access throughout, including a Sensory Garden and an accessible boat for trips on the broad from April to October (additional charge).
+There is wheelchair access throughout the garden, including a Sensory Garden and boat trips (April to October, additional charge).
 Visitors requiring special facilities are advised to telephone in advance, mobility scooters available.

 Dogs are welcome on leads; small charge to cover poop scoop.